 Make It Responsive

-The very first thing you have to consider when optimizing your website for mobile devices is how it looks.
+The best web design companies agree, the very first thing you have to consider when optimizing your website for mobile devices is how it looks.
 It’s always easy to tell when a website is a desktop version trying to sneak into your mobile phone.
 The layout is distorted, the images look out of place, and the text is a mess.
 More often than not, visitors that come across such a page will click out of it almost immediately.

 To avoid losing valuable traffic because of how your website looks on a mobile device, it’s a good idea to consider using responsive web design.
 Responsive design allows your website to match and adapt to whatever device your visitor is using to browse the Internet.
 Whether he or she is using a phone, a tablet, a desktop computer or a laptop, your website will always adapt to best fit the screen no matter the size of the device.

 The best part is that it’s exactly the same website.
 The content is the same, the design is the same – it’s just adapting to fit the screen size your visitor is browsing on.
 There’s no need to build a whole different site.

 Make It Fast

 This one is pretty obvious.
 If your website is not optimized for speed on mobile devices, you are going to turn off a lot of visitors.
 Statistics show that bounce rates increase drastically the longer your website takes to load.
 In fact, if your website is taking more than six seconds to load, your bounce rates go through the roof, with a 106% increase.
 This means you are literally losing double the amount of visitors you would than if you had a faster loading mobile-friendly website.

 It’s not just your visitors that hate slow websites.
 Google itself will punish you for having slow page speeds.
 Google actually takes your page speed into consideration when ranking your website for mobile searches.
 This means that slow loading speeds will not only turn away visitors, it will also keep you from getting visitors.